chesslablab/.github/profile/README.md

 - Chess can help you improve your cognitive abilities which is a good thing.
 - Anyone can learn to think more scientifically.

-## Interact With the Community

-Join now by adding a comment to [this discussion](https://github.com/orgs/chesslablab/discussions/312): "Hi there, happy learning and coding!"

 ## Get Started With DeChess Apps

 The [website](https://github.com/chesslablab/website) is a great place to get started.